MSCGamesTom/GamesEngineeringBase/README.md

 - `int getHeight();`
   - Returns the window's height.
 - `bool keyPressed(int key);`
   - Checks if a specific key is pressed.
+Letter and number keys can be accessed via passing in the appropriate char, i.e. `keyPressed('A')` detects if the A key is pressed.
+Special keys can be accessed via the [Windows Virtual Key codes](https://learn.microsoft.com/en-us/windows/win32/inputdev/virtual-key-codes).
 - `int getMouseInWindowX();`
   - Gets the mouse X-coordinate relative to the window.
 - `int getMouseInWindowY();`